ng-23/laz-vtf-tf2-crosshair-selector-REDUX/README.md

              hookspath=[],
 ...
 ```
-Then, to generate an .exe output, type
+Then, to generate a .exe output, type this:
 ```
 pyinstaller crosshair.spec
 ```

-If everything went correctly, you should see a crosshair.exe in a newly-created dist folder in that directory.
+If everything went correctly, you should see a crosshair.exe in a newly-created 'dist' folder in that directory.